Speaker(s): Steven R. Schindler, Katherine Wilson-Milne, Phillip Ashley Klein

 - Due diligence requirements in buying, selling, or financing art.

 - What contractual protections are advisable in mitigating against art market risks.

-Please take note that this session will take place live on July 9th during the 1AN Symposium at Art Southampton.
+Please take note that this session took place during the 1AN Symposium at Art Southampton.

 Steven R. Schindler

-As part of SCH’s Art Law Group, Katie advises clients in the art, cultural and creative communities, including art galleries, other art businesses, collectors, artists, and not-for-profit corporations in the art space on transactional matters related to the purchase, sale, lending and financing of art, as well as gallery, auction house, and museum relationships.
-She also litigates cases and represents art clients in disputes involving representation, collaborations, contracts, copyright, authenticity, title, provenance and appraisals.
-Katie also provides general counsel services and provides a wide range of governance advice to art clients.
+Katie Wilson-Milne is a litigator and art lawyer practicing at Schindler, Cohen & Hochman LLP.
+Katie advises clients in the art, cultural and creative communities, including art galleries, other art businesses, collectors, artists, and not-for-profit organizations in the art space on transactional matters related to the purchase, sale, lending and financing of art, as well as gallery,...

 Phillip Ashley Klein